Jazzbert/CarND-Behavioral-Cloning-P3/writeup_report.md

 After the collection process, I had 9,897 data points, each with 3 images (center, left, right), all of which were doubled.
 The left and right images were used with a slight steering  correction angle of +/- 0.2 degrees.
 With 20% of the total images taken for validation, this resulted in 59,382 samples for training.

+In order to deal with the very large amount of data, I implmented a generator to reduce the amount of data needing to be in memory during model training.

 Prior to submitting to model (which included it's own normalization/centering pre-processing), I trimmed the top and bottom from the images to reduce the amount of "noise" that would not likely have improved results:

 ![alt text][img_cropped]